CLAD-Net: Continual Activity Recognition in Multi-Sensor Wearable Systems: Abstract

 \section{Abstract}

 The rise of deep learning has significantly advanced human behavior monitoring using wearable sensor data.
 In particular, human activity recognition (HAR) through deep models has been extensively explored.
 However, most existing methods assume a stationary data distribution, an assumption that often breaks down in real-world settings.
 For instance, sensor data collected from one subject performing an activity may differ substantially in distribution from that of another subject.
-In continual learning settings, this shift is modeled as a sequence of tasks—where each task corresponds to a new subject—which makes the system susceptible to catastrophic forgetting, where previously learned patterns degrade as new ones are acquired.
-This challenge is further exacerbated by the reliance on labeled data, which is often sparse or inconsistently available in studies involving human participants.
+In continual learning settings, this shift is modeled as a sequence of tasks, where each task corresponds to a new subject.
+This makes the system susceptible to catastrophic forgetting, where previously learned patterns degrade as new ones are acquired.
+This limitation is particularly critical in healthcare monitoring systems, where reliable long-term patient activity tracking is essential for clinical decision support, rehabilitation monitoring, and elderly care applications.
+The forgetting problem is further exacerbated by the reliance on labeled data, which is often sparse or inconsistently available in studies involving human participants.
 To address these challenges, drawing inspiration from complementary learning systems, we introduce CLAD-Net—\underline{C}ontinual \underline{L}earning with \underline{A}ttention and \underline{D}istillation—an innovative framework that enables deep models in wearable sensor systems to be updated continuously without compromising performance on previously learned tasks.
-CLAD-Net combines a self-supervised transformer, serving as the system’s long-term memory, with a supervised Convolutional Neural Network (CNN) trained with knowledge distillation for activity classification.
+CLAD-Net combines a self-supervised transformer, serving as the system's long-term memory, with a supervised convolutional neural network (CNN) trained with knowledge distillation for activity classification.
 The transformer captures global activity patterns through cross-attention across body-mounted sensors and learns generalizable representations without requiring labels.
 In parallel, the CNN incorporates knowledge distillation to retain past knowledge during subject-wise fine-tuning.
-We evaluate CLAD-Net under a continual stream of data from multiple subjects and show that it achieves 91.36\% final accuracy with only 8.78\% forgetting on the PAMAP2 dataset, outperforming well-established memory-based and regularization-based methods such as Experience Replay and Elastic Weight Consolidation.
+We evaluate CLAD-Net on three benchmark HAR datasets spanning 31 continual learning streams across varying numbers of subjects and demonstrate superiority over replay-free continual learning baselines, including Learning without Forgetting (LwF) and Elastic Weight Consolidation (EWC), while offering a competitive privacy-preserving alternative to replay-based methods such as Experience Replay (ER), ER-ACE, and DER++ that require storing user data.
+On PAMAP2, CLAD-Net achieves 80.78\% final accuracy with 11.05\% forgetting, while on DnSA it attains 81.14\% accuracy with 8.68\% forgetting, and on RealWorld it reaches 64.34\% accuracy with 24.34\% forgetting.
 Furthermore, in semi-supervised settings with only 10–20\% labeled data, CLAD-Net maintains superior performance, showcasing its robustness to label scarcity.
-Extensive ablation studies also confirm the contribution of each module to the system’s overall effectiveness.
+Extensive ablation studies also confirm the contribution of each module to the system's overall effectiveness.